asifa1510/MemoGPT/README.md

 # MemoGPT

-(Retrieval-Augmented Generation)

-A private, local-first AI assistant with memory, voice interaction, and code awareness.
-Powered by open-source tools and local language models.
+MemoGPT is a fully local, privacy-focused AI assistant that combines voice interaction, long-term memory, and code/document understanding into a seamless user experience.
+Built using RAG (Retrieval-Augmented Generation), it retrieves relevant past conversations or local documents using FAISS vector search, and generates context-aware responses via a large language model (LLM).
 ---

 ## Features